 The Quaker Commitment

-Penn's newest financial aid policies are designed to reduce costs for middle-income families, building on recent initiatives for lower-income students.
+Penn’s newest undergraduate financial aid policies are designed to lower costs for middle-income families, building on recent initiatives to support lower-income students.

 In response to the increasing financial needs of students from middle-income families, Penn is announcing The Quaker Commitment, a series of new financial aid policies effective for the 2025-2026 academic year, specifically designed to enhance the financial aid packages of middle-income students.